Options to help repay your student loans are listed below.

-You have your choice of four payment methods.
+You have your choice of five payment methods.
 Click on the type for more information.
 How Payments Are Applied

 - Electronic Funds Transfer (EFT): Payments are automatically deducted from your account.
 You may get an interest rate reduction with EFT.